 Not about George Lucas and the Star Wars people, but about John Hughes.
 STAY WITH ME.

 My original mindset was simply this: the movie Blues Brothers was once a screenplay.
 Someone gave up money to make Romy and Michelle’s High School Reunion into a movie.
 One word: Sharknado.

 There are a lot of movies out there that made me very confident of my screenplay writing.
 HELLO STEPBROTHERS.

-In the article, Brian (because we be BUDS now) said that if you want to get attention for your screenplay, you should do things like make a movie on the cheap of a scene from said screenplay to get people interested.
+In the article, Brian (because we be BUDS now) said that if you want to get attention for your screenplay, you should do things like making a movie on the cheap of a scene from said screenplay to get people interested.

 Or share it on your blog/website.
 Although I don’t know how I would do that, YES, I KNOW I AM DOING IT THE WRONG WAY.

 So now, I am plotting ways to make my movie to plaster all over the interwebs.

 I am starting to get a cast in place, sort of, and I have a camera person and even a location.
 Possibly.

 In the midst of all of this, I found a felt board at Hobby Lobby.

 A felt board with letters to write anything you want all willy nilly!